CarloBarone1897/neovici_test/neovici_test/FE_Test-Solved.md

 ## GENERAL SELF-REMARKS

 This is a walking skeleton: the core functionalities are implemented and the app serves its scope.
-Though, there are several ameliorments that can be carried out in more time/with more skills.
+Though, there are several ameliorments that can be carried out in more time.
 For instance:

 * Implement the toaster.
 Its debugging phase proved to take longer than expected; though, the functionalities it would be supposed to highlight are implemented: printing mock-up, loading of information, incorrect value inserted catching, and so on.
 * Improvement of the styling, UI- and UX-design-wise: better and softer shapes, fonts, animations are my insights on it; in general, the aspect of the app's interface can be improved under several points of wiev.